-All GranTurismo coupes and convertibles offer 2+2 seating that's essentially two pairs of buckets around a center console.
-The Sport models get new, form-fitting seats with integral headrests as part of their 2013 refresh.
-An easy-access feature powers the front seats forward to help clear a path to the rear.
-The triple-insulated canvas convertible top power-deploys in just 24 seconds, and will do so on the run up to 20 mph.
+All 2014 Maserati GranTurismo coupes and convertibles offer 2+2 seating, essentially two pairs of buckets around a center console.
+The Sport models get form-fitting seats with integral headrests.
+The front seats power forward to help clear a path to the rear.
+In convertibles, the triple-insulated canvas convertible top power-deploys in just 24 seconds, at speeds up to 20 mph.
 Two golf bags stash in the trunk.
 The Maserati GranTurismo Convertible features rear rollover bars that pop up, protecting occupants in a crash.

-The Maserati GranTurismo's bodywork is form-fitting and low-slung.
-A long, curvaceous hood, prominent oval grille and triple air vents on each front fender create a classic visage.
-For 2013, the Sport Coupe and Convertible get a facelift, with more aggressive air intakes in front (similar to the race-inspired MC's) and new headlights.
+The 2014 GranTurismo's low-slung bodywork features a long, curvaceous hood, prominent oval grille and triple air vents on each front fender, a modern form-fitting take on the classic sports coupe.
+A facelift last year gave the coupe more aggressive air intakes in front and new headlights.
 The base Convertible continues with the former front-end style.
-All 2013 GranTurismos roll on big, 20-inch alloy wheels.
+All GranTurismos roll on big, 20-inch alloy wheels.
 The GranTurismo MC Coupe has bodywork inspired by the racing Stradale, employing a wider front spoiler and rear diffuser to make the car more stable at speed.

-Not only does the GranTurismo look marvelous, it makes you feel marvelous as well.
-The chassis is superbly balanced with nearly equal weight distribution front to rear.
-The Sport Coupe, Convertible and Sport Convertible feature an electronically controlled Skyhook adaptive suspension that continuously adjusts damping to maintain optimum handling control and ride comfort.
-The race-inspired MC Coupe rolls on a lowered suspension with fixed-rate shocks and stiffer springs and anti-roll bars.
-Steering feels direct and positive, and race-bred Brembo brakes (6-piston in front) erase speed with confidence.
-The 4-cam, 32-valve V8 is now tuned for 454 horsepower (444 in the Convertible) and provides plenty of thrust.
-But as sharp and responsive as it is, the GranTurismo always maintains a sense of grace and polish and refinement.
+The 2014 Maserati GranTurismo will make you feel marvelous behind the wheel, and help you look marvelous as well.
+The chassis balances weight almost perfectly between the front and rear, essential for good handling.
+The suspension is tuned two different ways.
+In the Sport Coupe, Convertible and Sport Convertible, you get an electronically controlled suspension system called Skyhook, which continuously adjusts damping to maintain optimum handling control and ride comfort.
+The racier MC Coupe and MC Convertible use a suspension with fixed-rate shocks, but lower and stiffer springs, and thicker anti-roll bars.
+Steering in all models feels direct and positive, and the race-bred Brembo brakes (6-piston in front) erase speed with confidence.
+The 454-horsepower (444 in the base Convertible model) 4-cam, 32-valve V8 provides plenty of thrust.
+But as sharp and responsive as it is, the GranTurismo always maintains a sense of grace, polish, and refinement.

 Present and accounted for are features you'd expect in a $130,000 sports-luxury car, such as navigation (7-inch screen), extensive leather trim, heated power front seats with memory, a Bose surround-sound audio system with satellite radio and Bluetooth/iPod integration, a hard drive to store music, rear parking sensors, and rain-sensing wipers.
 On the convertible GranTurismos, the A/C settings adjust automatically based on whether the top is up or down.

-Maserati offers a staggering degree of personalization.
+Maserati offers a staggering degree of personalization for the GranTurismo.
 The convertible top comes in six colors.
 The interior can be trimmed in black chrome or exotic woods like padouk and wenge.
 There are eight different finishes for the brake calipers and four different wheel designs, each available in bright silver or dark charcoal.
 The MC Coupe is available with exterior carbon-fiber accents.
 Convertibles can be optioned with a wind-stop screen behind the front seats to reduce turbulence.
-What you can't get in a GranTurismo are high-tech options like night vision, a head-up instrument display, or dynamic cruise control.
+Conspicuous by their absence in this exotic sports coupe are high-tech options like night vision, a head-up instrument display, or dynamic cruise control.

 THE SPORT BUTTON

-As if the 2013 Maserati GranTurismo weren't sporty enough, push a dash-mounted Sport button and the exhaust song becomes more intense, shifts get quicker and the Skyhook adjustable-damping suspension delivers a firmer ride and sharper handling.
+While it seems superfluous to add a "Sport" button to something like the 2014 Maserati GranTurismo, one push and the exhaust sings more intensely, shifts quicken, and the Skyhook adjustable-damping suspension delivers a firmer ride and sharper handling.

-Even the shift paddles for the 2013 GranTurismo's 6-speed automatic transmission embody the same artistic flair and bold design as the rest of the car.
-The long, racing-style paddles are made of light alloy and provide tactile manual shift control that enhances the driving experience.
+We love the long, racing-style shift paddles for the 2014 GranTurismo's 6-speed automatic transmission.
+They embody the same artistic flair and bold design as the rest of the car, with light-alloy construction and a tactile shift control enhancing the driving experience.

 Under the Hood

-The heart of this Maserati is its melodic, high-spirited 4.7-liter V8 co-developed with Ferrari.
-For the new GranTurismo Sport, it makes an authoritative 454 horsepower, and that tune has been extended to the Convertible Sport and MC Coupe.
-The base GranTurismo Convertible now uses the 444-horsepower version of this engine previously fitted to the MC.
-Though not particularly fuel-efficient, this engine is smooth, responsive and strong.
-Its song becomes especially intoxicating in Sport mode, when an exhaust-system bypass valve opens above 3,000 rpm.
-The GranTurismo's 6-speed automatic transmission offers a Sport mode for quicker shifts, a Manual setting for full manual gear selection via steering column-mounted paddle shifters, and an Ice mode for low-grip situations where the transmission starts out in 2nd gear.
+The heart of this Maserati is its melodic, high-spirited 4.7-liter V8 engine.
+Co-developed with Ferrari, it makes 454 horsepower in GranTurismo coupes and in the Convertible Sport.
+The base GranTurismo Convertible now uses the 444-horsepower version of this engine.
+Fuel economy isn't great, but it's smooth, responsive and strong.
+In Sport mode, it is especially intoxicating when the exhaust system bypass-valve opens above 3,000 rpm.
+The GranTurismo's 6-speed automatic transmission also offers a Sport mode for quicker shifts, a Manual setting for full manual gear selection via steering column-mounted paddle shifters, and an Ice mode for low-grip situations where the transmission starts out in 2nd gear.